Jordan Trail: 675 km through the splendors of Jordan

 Hike with your feet in the water in the canyon of Wadi Al Hasa

-Less famous than Wadi Mujid (another canyon on which it is possible to hike), Wadi Al Hasa is nevertheless well worth a visit.
-It runs from east to west to reach the Dead Sea near Al-Safi.
-Two days hikes are possible with a night in a bivouac for a total distance of about 20 kilometers.
-This aquatic hike does not require any technical passage (abseiling, jumping or swimming), as long as the flow is limited.
+Less well-known than Wadi Mujid (another canyon on which you can hike), Wadi Al Hasa is nevertheless well worth a visit.
+It winds from east to west to reach the Dead Sea near Al-Safi.
+Two-day hikes are possible, with an overnight bivouac, for a total distance of some twenty kilometers.
+As long as the water flow is limited, this water-based hike does not require any technical skills (abseiling, jumping or swimming).

 Vincent Girard 01/12/22